 • Presence of fleas, flies and vermin.

-• Individual appears isolated from neighbors and family, exhibits signs of
+• Individual appears isolated from neighbors and family, exhibits signs of personal neglect.

-• Individual insists all animals are happy and healthy, despite clear evidence
+• Individual insists all animals are happy and healthy, despite clear evidence to the contrary.

 • Unwillingness to allow visitors or see where the animals live.